Clear-Bible/kathairo.py/README.md

 # Getting Started
 1. Clone this Repository
 2. Install Python 3.11 (not 3.12).
-When you install Python make sure to add it to your PATH variable to make it easier to run from the commandline
+When you install Python 3.11 make sure to add it to your `PATH` variable to make it easier to run from the command-line
-3. Open the commandline
+3. Open the command-line
 4. Navigate into the kathairo.py repo
-5. Run `pip install poetry` to install the Python dependency management system kathario uses
+5. Run `pip install poetry` to install the Python dependency management system that kathario uses
-6. Run `poetry shell` to enter the Poetry commandline (no worries if this fails though)
+6. Run `poetry shell` to enter the Poetry command-line (no worries if this fails though, just continue in the regular shell)
 7. Run `poetry install` to install all of kathairo's dependencies

-# To Build All TSVs
+# To Build All Target TSVs
 1. Add a project's details to `kathairo\Prompts\prompts.json`.
-2. In the `\kathairo.py` repo, run `python kathairo\build_tsv_wrapper.py` to construct TSVs for each file in `prompts.json`
+2. In the `\kathairo.py` directory, run `python kathairo\build_tsv_wrapper.py` to construct TSVs for all projects in `prompts.json`

-# To Build One TSV
+# To Build/Debug a Specific Target TSV
 Either:
 - Move all unwanted prompts into `kathairo\Prompts\prompts_unused.json`
 - Uncomment/Add appropriate project details to `build_tsv.py`

-# Run Unit Tests
+# Unit Tests
 On the command-line, in `\kathairo.py`, run `pytest`.

 Use `pytest -n <NUM>` to run tests in parallel.

 Alternatively, run `pytest -s` if you want to see the output of the optional tests.

+For a specific test, run `pytest test/<FILE_NAME>::<TEST_NAME>`.
-To run a certain test, such as the test_source_chapter_size test, run `pytest test/test_tsv_optional.py::test_source_chapter_size`.
+For example, to run the test_source_chapter_size test you'd enter `pytest test/test_tsv_optional.py::test_source_chapter_size`.

-# Provenance
+# Resources Provenance
 AVD - USFM
     https://ebible.org/details.php?id=arb-vd